MicrosoftDocs/architecture-center/docs/example-scenario/file-storage/moodle-azure-netapp-files-content.md

 Keep the following points in mind when you implement this solution.

-### Scalability considerations
+### Scalability

 This solution scales up or down as needed:

 - Virtual Machine Scale Sets provides automatic scaling of resources.
-For more information, see [Overview of autoscale with Azure virtual machine scale sets][Overview of autoscale with Azure virtual machine scale sets].
+For more information, see [Overview of autoscale with Azure Virtual Machine Scale Sets][Overview of autoscale with Azure virtual machine scale sets].
 - You can easily and non-intrusively scale the Azure NetApp Files capacity pools and volumes up and down to meet demand.
 For more information, see [Resize a capacity pool or a volume][Resize a capacity pool or a volume].
 - You can adjust the Azure NetApp Files volume service level, which can be either Standard, Premium, or Ultra.
 The level that you select affects the throughput limit of volumes with automatic quality of service (QoS).
 For more information, see [Performance considerations for Azure NetApp Files][Performance considerations for Azure NetApp Files].

-### Availability considerations
+### Availability

 For the Azure NetApp Files availability guarantee, see [SLA for Azure NetApp Files][SLA for Azure NetApp Files].

-### Security considerations
+### Security

-For all deployment options, you need to provide a valid Secure Shell (SSH) protocol 2 (SSH-2) RSA public-private key pair.
+For all deployment options, you need to provide a valid Secure Shell (SSH) protocol 2 (SSH-2) RSA public–private key pair.
 The length should be at least 2048 bits.
 Azure doesn't support other key formats such as ED25519 and ECDSA.
 For information about Azure NetApp Files security, see [Security FAQs for Azure NetApp Files][Security FAQs for Azure NetApp Files].

-### Resiliency considerations
+### Resiliency

 Azure NetApp Files is built on a bare-metal fleet of redundant, solid-state hardware.
 The service operates without interruption, even during maintenance operations.
 For more information about resiliency, see [Fault Tolerance, High Availability, and Resiliency in Azure NetApp Files][Fault Tolerance, High Availability, and Resiliency in Azure NetApp Files].

-### Disaster recovery considerations
+### Disaster recovery

-You can make the solution more resilient by adding a secondary region and using Azure NetApp Files cross-region replication.
-For more information, see [Architecture][Architecture section of this article], earlier in this article.
+As [Architecture][Architecture section of this article] explains earlier in this article, you can make the solution more resilient.
+You can provide disaster recovery by adding a secondary region and using Azure NetApp Files cross-region replication.
 This functionality efficiently replicates the NFS volumes to a secondary passive region.
-During the unlikely event of a complete region failure, the application can run in that secondary region.
+During the unlikely event of a complete region failure, the application runs in that secondary region.

 ## Deploy the solution